Edward S. Morse: Massachusetts

 After leaving Japan, Morse traveled to Southeast Asia and Europe.
 In subsequent years, he returned to Europe, and Japan in quest of pottery.

 In 1886 Morse became president of the American Association for the Advancement of Science.
 He became Keeper of Pottery at the Museum of Fine Arts, Boston in 1890.
 He was also a director of the Peabody Academy of Science (now part of and succeeded by the Peabody Essex Museum) in Salem from 1880 to 1914.
 In 1898, he was awarded the Order of the Rising Sun (3rd class) by the Japanese government.
 He was elected a member of the American Antiquarian Society in 1898.
 He became chairman of the Boston Museum in 1914, and chairman of the Peabody Museum in 1915.
 He was awarded the Order of the Sacred Treasures (2nd class) by the Japanese government in 1922.

 Morse was a friend of astronomer Percival Lowell, who inspired interest in the planet Mars.
 Morse would occasionally journey to the Lowell Observatory in Flagstaff, Arizona, during optimal viewing times to observe the planet.
 In 1906, Morse published Mars and Its Mystery in defense of Lowell's controversial speculations regarding the possibility of life on Mars.

 He donated over 10,000 books from his personal collection to the Tokyo Imperial University.
 On learning that the library of the Tokyo Imperial University was reduced to ashes by the 1923 Great Kantō earthquake, in his will he ordered that his entire remaining collection of books be donated to Tokyo Imperial University.

 Morse's last paper, on shell-mounds, was published in 1925.
 He died at his home in Salem, Massachusetts in December of that year, of cerebral hemorrhage.
 He was buried at the Harmony Grove Cemetery.

 Morse's Law

-In 1872, Morse noticed that mammals and reptiles with reduced fingers lose them beginning from the sides: thumb the first and little finger the second.
+In 1872, Morse noticed that mammals and reptiles with reduced fingers lose them from the sides in a particular order, beginning with the thumb and then the little finger.
 Later researchers revealed that this is a general pattern in tetrapods (except Theropoda and Urodela): digits are reduced in the order I → V → II → III → IV, the reverse order of their appearance in embryogenesis.
 This trend is known as Morse's Law.